-Flocculation is the process where colloids, in our case yeast, come togethe to form a floc or flake and the drop out of suspension.
+Flocculation is the process where colloids, in our case yeast, come together to form a floc or flake and the drop out of suspension.
 The degree to which a yeast strain does this will determine how quickly your beer will naturally clear.
 Strains are separated into three main degrees of flocculation- High, Medium, and Low.

-An example of a highly flocculent strain would be our English Ale yeast, which will settle at the bottom of the fermentor.
+An example of a highly flocculent strain would be our English Ale yeast, which will settle at the bottom of the fermenter.
 An example of a low flocculent strain would be our Hefeweizen yeast.